We could talk about the ballgame. The Cubs, the Sox, the Contreras grand slam.

 — Billy Krumb (@ClubhouseCancer) May 29, 2013

-In this case, we’re witnessing the day one moment.
+And in this case, we’re witnessing the day one moment.

-The baseball Sape Festival.
+The Baseball Sape Festival.

 The first day of All-Star weekend.

-Well, sir, here’s your answer.
+Well, right here is your answer.

 Fête du Sape, 2018.
 Make it happen.